 While there are various ways to protect old data, the physical destruction of data through hard drive shredding has the best results.
 Other options include overwriting the original data with new data multiple times until the original data is no longer readable as well as running the device through a strong magnet.
 Doing so results in scrambling the memory system of the hard drive and information becomes unreadable.
-While both of these options work, they do not 100% guarantee that the information cannot be recovered.
+While both of these options work, they do not 100% guarantee that the data cannot be recovered.
 Shredding the hard drive is the only option that can 100% guarantee that information is irrecoverable.